claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Integrated with **Microsoft Active Directory

 # Pricing
+## Cost allocation tag

+- As a best practice, reactivate your cost allocation tags when moving organizations.
+When an account moves to another organization as a member, previously activated cost allocation tags for that account lose their "active" status and need to be activated again by the new management account.

+- As a best practice, do not include sensitive information in tags.

+- Only a management account in an organization and single accounts that aren't members of an organization have access to the **cost allocation tags** manager in the Billing and Cost Management console.
 ## CostExplorer

 - Visualize and manage your costs and service usage over time